znsio/specmatic-node/README.md

 `printJarVersion()` <br />
 method to print the version of specmatic.jar

+`enableApiCoverage(expressAppRef) ` <br />
+enable api coverage for express apps to know which apis and http verbs are covered in contract tests and which not

 ### Kafka APIs

 `startKafkaStub(port?: number, args?: (string | number)[]): Promise<KafkaStub>` <br />